leka/moti/INSTALL.md

 To check your version.
 If it's not working, do the `$PATH` part again.

-####Getting ready for the next part
+#### Getting ready for the next part

 **IMPORTANT: From here, things get a little more complex.
 If you follow up and take your time, everything should work fine.
 Please, before starting, read the whole procedure so you'll know where we are going.**

 Remember that you installed the Arduino IDE, maybe you even started coding with it.
 We hope you didn't like it because, guess what!
 We're not going to use it!
-Yes, you've heard me, we think the Arduino IDE sucks (for now, it may become awesome one day, but we're waiting...) so we want to compile and upload everything on our own.
+Yes, you've heard me, we think the Arduino IDE is not as good as it should be (for now, it may become awesome one day, but we're waiting...) so we want to compile and upload everything on our own.
 Don't leave!
 It's not as complicated as it looks, plus some great minds have done most of the work for us!
 Ready?
 Let's get going! :)

-####Installing avr-gcc and co
+#### Installing `avr-gcc` and co

 In this part, we are going to install `avr-gcc`, `binutils`, `avr-libc` and `avrdude`.
 To be brief, the three firt are used to compile your code for you Arduino microcontroller and the last one is used to upload the code on the Arduino.